72-year-old corrections officer shows no sign of stopping

 “A judge said we had to recognize them.
 So we allowed them in the chapel.
 The first thing they did was burn the Bibles.

-"We had a bunch of inmates in Sing Sing that liked to throw things.
-We put all these guys in one (cell block) and when we had to go in there, we had a plexiglass barrier on wheels that we stooped down behind to keep from getting hit."
+“We had a bunch of inmates that liked to throw things.
+We put all these guys in one (cell block) and when we had to go in there, we had a plexiglass barrier on wheels that we stooped down behind to keep from getting hit.”

 His most vivid memories, however, had to do with the men who suffered from AIDS.